kliu128/kliu.io/content/post/covid-vaccine-trial.md

 +++
-title = "My experience in a covid vaccine trial, and why you should join one" date = 2021-01-07T15:38:01-05:00 description = "Covid is probably going to get much worse before it gets better.
+title = "My experience in a covid vaccine trial, and why you should join one" date = 2021-01-07T15:38:01-05:00 summary =  "Covid is probably going to get much worse before it gets better.
 How do we protect ourselves and those around us?
 I propose a novel approach." draft = false toc = false categories = []